holen/opensource/openstack/README.md

-# Install openstack all on one single vm on Ubuntu 14.04.2 LTS
+# Install openstack all on one single vm base on Ubuntu 14.04.2 LTS

 add user